 Taking a stand on road trauma

-There is no silver bullet when it comes to road safety, is which why we must look at the issue holistically in order to find solutions that reduce road trauma.
+There is no silver bullet when it comes to road safety.
+We must look at the issue holistically if we are to reduce road trauma.

 The inquiry will seek to understand what’s causing our high crash numbers and how to reduce fatalities and serious injuries.

 This inquiry has been called to address Tasmania’s road safety record, particularly our failure to meet National Road Safety Strategy (NRSS) targets.
 The NRSS 2011-2020 was aimed at reducing both the annual number of road crash fatalities and serious road crash injuries by at least 30% over the 10-year period.
 We failed to reach both these targets.

 In 2011, 24 people lost their lives on our roads, while 272 were seriously injured.
 In 2020, 36 people died and 284 were seriously injured.
 On average, between 2011 and 2020, 32 people died and 269 were seriously injured on our roads each year.